AidanStran/CarletonU-RMP/README.md

 # Carleton University RateMyProf
 ![image](https://github.com/AidanStran/CarletonU-RMP/assets/121579270/0a429ebb-93ef-4ef6-93cd-e15586f849ac)

-Simple chrome extension used for Carleton University students to compare professors and design a better schedule for themselves
+Simple light-weight chrome extension used for Carleton University students to compare professors and design a better timetable for themselves.

+## Download
+- Users can find the commercial download to the chrome extension through the google chrome store.

 ## Usage